BhaveshGoswami11/BhaveshGoswami11/README.md

 ## 👨‍💻 About Me
 I'm a passionate **Software Engineer** and **AI Enthusiast** with professional experience in **Full Stack Development** and research in **Generative AI**.
-I love building impactful, scalable, and intelligent applications — combining my interests in **AI, Machine Learning**, and **modern web development**.
+I love building impactful, scalable, and intelligent applications — combining my interests in **AI and **modern web development**.

 💡 Currently pursuing a **Master’s in Applied Computer Science** at **Northwest Missouri State University**, where I also work as a **Graduate Assistant in Generative AI and Data Visualization**.